Leek and Feta Frittata with Oyster Mushrooms

 Variations

-- Add a handful of baby spinach to the leeks in the last 2 minutes of sautéing for extra greens.
+- Add a handful of baby spinach to the leeks in the last 2 minutes of sautéing.

 - Swap Feta for goat cheese for a milder, creamier flavor.

-- Stir in fresh thyme or chives instead of dill for a different herbal note.
+- Stir in fresh chives instead of dill for a different herbal note.